The Russia Investigations, Explained

 WHAT’S THE FOCUS?

-At least two other committees have also looked into Russian involvement in the 2016 election: The House Oversight and Government Reform Committee has examined payments from Russian-related entities in 2015 to Michael Flynn, and the judiciary committee has heard testimony from Attorney General Jeff Sessions on the Trump campaign’s contacts with Russian officials.
+At least two other committees have also looked into Russian involvement in the 2016 election: The House Oversight and Government Reform Committee has examined payments from Russian-related entities in 2015 to Michael Flynn, and the judiciary committee has heard testimony from then-Attorney General Jeff Sessions on the Trump campaign’s contacts with Russian officials.

 KEY MOMENTS FROM THE INTEL COMMITTEE INVESTIGATION